-1. tue.nl.
+- tue.nl.
 New transmission system makes electric cars more powerful, more efficient and potentially cheaper.
 TU/e – Eindhoven University of Technology.
 [Online] https://www.tue.nl/en/news-and-events/news-overview/07-12-2020-new-transmission-system-makes-electric-cars-more-powerful-more-efficient-and-potentially-cheaper/.

-2. Puscasu, Cristian. -.
+- Puscasu, Cristian. -.
 Imgur.
 [Online] https://imgur.com/a/662WDLi.

-3. LearnEngineering.
+- LearnEngineering.
 Working Principle of a Manual Transmission.
 [Online] https://j.gifs.com/Ro822O.gif.

-4. Wikipedia.
+- Wikipedia.
 Continuously variable transmission.
 Wikipedia.
 [Online] https://en.wikipedia.org/wiki/Continuously_variable_transmission.

-5. Mechanics StackExchange.
+- Mechanics StackExchange.
 Does Max Power RPM Equal Max FE?
 Motor Vehicle Maintenance & Repair.
 [Online] https://mechanics.stackexchange.com/questions/19712/does-max-power-rpm-equal-max-fe.

-6. Chandrasekaran, Karthik.
+- Chandrasekaran, Karthik.
 Quora.
 What does rubber band effect means in driving a car with CVT transmission?
 [Online] https://www.quora.com/What-does-rubber-band-effect-means-in-driving-a-car-with-CVT-transmission.

-7. Santos, Joe.
+- Santos, Joe.
 Why do CVT Transmissions Simulate Shifts?
 MotorBiscuit.
 [Online] https://www.motorbiscuit.com/why-do-cvt-transmissions-simulate-shifts/.

-8. Cash Cars Buyer.
+- Cash Cars Buyer.
 Nissan CVT Transmission Problems: What You Need to Know.
 [Online] https://www.cashcarsbuyer.com/nissan-cvt-transmission-problems/.

-9. Everything You Need to Know About Subaru CVT Transmission Problems.
+- Everything You Need to Know About Subaru CVT Transmission Problems.
 [Online] https://www.cashcarsbuyer.com/subaru-cvt-transmission-problems/.